 Long o + 2 Consonants - old, most, roll, told, both

+Open Syllables.
 Most teachers introduce open syllables when they teach the types of syllables.
-The chart above gives both one- and two-syllable examples.
-Many beginning words have open syllable that are helpful for teaching.
+Many beginning words have open syllables that are helpful for teaching.

 Exception.
 Although teaching long vowels first is the generally accepted practice in ESL, in some parts of the world the ABCs are taught as sounds.
-In this instance, vowels names are taught using their short vowel sounds.
-These multilingual learners pronounce A as short a, and E as short e.
-In this case, it is better to teach short vowels with closed syllables first.
+In this instance, vowels names are their short vowel sounds.
+These multilingual learners call the letter A= /a/, and the letter E= /e/.
+In this case, it is better to begin with short vowels with closed syllables first.

 Students from European languages often have first language interference.
 These language groups pronounce "a, e, and i" differently because of the Great English Vowel Shift.
-Sometimes it is easier to teach long vowels to avoid this interference.
+Sometimes it is easier to teach short vowels first to avoid this first language interference.